Marquess of Exeter: Creation as Marquess

 Lord Exeter represented Stamford in Parliament for sixteen years.
 In 1801 he was created Marquess of Exeter in the Peerage of the United Kingdom.

 His son, the second Marquess, was a Tory politician and notably served as Lord Chamberlain of the Household and Lord Steward of the Household.
 He was succeeded by his son, the third Marquess.
 He was a Conservative politician and held office as Vice-Chamberlain of the Household and Captain of the Honourable Corps of Gentlemen-at-Arms.
 His eldest son, the fourth Marquess, represented Northamptonshire North in the House of Commons and served briefly as Vice-Chamberlain of the Household under his kinsman Lord Salisbury.
 He was succeeded by his son, the fifth Marquess.
 He was a Colonel in the Royal Field Artillery and served as Lord Lieutenant of Northamptonshire.

 His eldest son, the sixth Marquess, was a Conservative politician and prominent athlete and sports official.
-He won the 400-metre hurdles at the 1928 Summer Olympics and was later President of the International Amateur Athletic Federation and Vice-President of the International Olympic Committee.
+He won the 400-metre hurdles at the 1928 Summer Olympics and was later President of the International Amateur Athletic Federation and vice-president of the International Olympic Committee.
 Lord Exeter also represented Peterborough in the House of Commons and served as Governor of Bermuda.
 He died without surviving male issue and was succeeded by his younger brother, the seventh Marquess.
 He was proprietor of a cattle ranch at 100 Mile House, British Columbia, in Canada.
 In 1954 he became head of the Emissaries of Divine Light, an obscure religious group.
 As of 2013 the titles are held by his only son, the eighth Marquess, who succeeded in 1988.
 He operates the ranch; from 1988 to 1996 he also headed the Emissaries of Divine Light.

 Another member of the Cecil family was the naval commander Edward Cecil, 1st Viscount Wimbledon (a title which became extinct on his death in 1638).
 He was the third son of the first Earl of Exeter.
 Also, Lord William Cecil, third son of the third Marquess, married Mary, 2nd Baroness Amherst of Hackney.
 Their grandson William succeeded in the barony in 1919.
 Another member of this branch of the family is Vice-Admiral Sir Nigel Cecil.
 The champion racehorse trainer Sir Henry Cecil was the son of Henry Cecil, a younger brother of the third Baron.
 Lord John Joicey-Cecil, fourth son of the third Marquess, was Conservative Member of Parliament for Stamford.

 The marquessate of Exeter is the senior marquessate in the Peerage of the United Kingdom.
 The Marquesses also hold the title of hereditary Grand Almoner and Lord Paramount of Peterborough.

-The ancestral home of the Marquesses of Exeter is Burghley House, near Stamford, Lincolnshire.
-It is now run by a trust founded by the family.
+The ancestral home of the Marquesses of Exeter is Burghley House, near Stamford, Lincolnshire; it is now run by a trust founded by the family.
+Former properties include Cecil House in London and Exeter House, Derby.
 The traditional burial place of the Cecils of Burghley House and the Marquesses of Exeter is the Burghley Chapel in St Martin's Church, Stamford.